comp110-lytle/comp110/site/exercises/wordle.md

 YELLOW_BOX: str = "\U0001F7E8"
 ~~~

 As a reminder, the resulting string will have a white box for any letter of the secret not in the guess.
 It will be green for a letter in the guess and secret that are matching at the correct position.
-It will be yellow for a letter in the guess that is in the secret but not at the correct position.
+It will be yellow for a letter in the guess that is in the secret, but not at the correct position.

 The body of this function must make use of your `contains_char` function definition by calling it to test for yellow or white box codification.
 Using this description, write your function header and docstring.